end-4/dots-hyprland/README.md

 </a>

 </div>

- - _Please note that Hyprland doesn't have an "e" in the name tyty_
  - This dynamic, pywal-powered rice may changes colors/wallpapers often, but the bar layout should be similar to the preview
  - Thanks fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles (very clean implementation, my config is based on this)